asyncapi/modelina/docs/processing.md

 ## The Constrained Meta Model

-Before the **MetaModel**s reaches the generator, it needs to be `constrained` to the output.
+Before the **meta models**s reaches the generator, it needs to be `constrained` to the output.

-For example, constraining the **EnumModel** in Java means taking the raw enum key (for the **MetaModel** there are no constrains to what values may be used) such as `something% something` and convert it to a compliant (to the output) enum key that can be accessed directly, without having to call external libraries to find out of the result.
+For example, constraining the **EnumModel** in Java means taking the raw enum key (for the **meta model** there are no constrains to what values may be used) such as `something% something` and convert it to a compliant (to the output) enum key that can be accessed directly, without having to call external libraries to find out of the result.

 This means that if you accessed `EnumValueModel.key` you would get `something% something`, and with the Java constrained variant `ConstrainedEnumValueModel.key` you get (example) `SOMETHING_PERCENT_SOMETHING`.